kemitchell/writing.kemitchell.com/_posts/2015-08-21-Reproduction-of-Hierarchy.md

 ## Contracts are hierarchical in structure.

-Consider this bit of toy contract structure.
-[Common Form](https://commonform.github.io) is built to express this kind of thing:
+Consider a bit of toy contract structure.
+[Common Form](https://commonform.github.io) is built for this kind of thing:

 ~~~
 License \\ <Licensee> shall be permitted to